Yoskutik/mobx-form-schema/README.md

 component of the View would raise an error, View will just disappear and stop error from spreading.

 In TypeScript the View has type `FVC`.
-Every View have a special property `viewModel`, that is equal to an instance of ViewModel that was given to the `view` function.
+Every View has a special property `viewModel`, that is equal to an instance of ViewModel that was given to the `view` function.

 A View can be created using `view` function from the package: